byuflowlab/CoupledSystems.jl/docs/src/guide.md

 nothing #hide
 ```

-If the vectorized input/output format is inconvenient, CoupledSystem's provides utility functions which may be used to combine inputs and/or separate outputs.
+If the vectorized input/output format is inconvenient, CoupledSystems provides utility functions which may be used to combine inputs and/or separate outputs.

 ```@example guide
 # define inputs as variables